3,707 views

 First of all, you need to have a System State backup from your Domain Controller, created with ntbackup.
 This System state backup contains various components from that server (such as the registry) and also contains a snapshot of the AD database (ntds.dit).
 Before explaining how to use the System State backup to restore an object, it’s important to know that you will need to take down a DC in order to restore an object; and that you need to use the System State backup that was made on that DC.
 (Well, at least, that is the recommended way.
 There are ways to just recover objects using the ntds.dit file, but that procedure should be used in emergency situations only “when everything else fails”).
 Next, you need to know the Directory Services Restore Mode password.
 This password was defined when you ran the dcpromo.
 If you don’t know that password anymore, then you should change it prior to running the backup.
 This is how you can change the password :

-Open a command prompt and run “ntdsutil
+Open a command prompt and run “ntdsutil”

-If you want to reset the password on the current server, run “reset password on server null“.
-If you want to change the password on a remote server, run “reset password on server “.
-Type in the new password when prompted.
+at the ntdsutil prompt, run “set dsrm password” If you want to reset the password on the current server, run “reset password on server null“.
+If you want to change the password on a remote server, run “reset password on server At the dsrm prompt, type ‘q’ and press enter.
+At the ntdsutil prompt, type ‘q’ and press enter. |

 Due to the fact that you need to bring down a DC, it’s important to plan for this.
 If it is difficult to bring down a DC because you only have one DC, or if it is a problem to take down a DC because it is the PDC emulator, then you need to prevent this from becoming a problem by setting up a second DC.
 This will not only provide redundancy and load balancing for certain applications, but it will also allow you to take down that second DC without users noticing.